Wi-Charge: Advantages and Limitations

-Some consider the necessity of a direct line of sight between the transmitter and the receiver to be a disadvantage of using laser to deliver power is.
+Some consider the necessity of a direct line of sight between the transmitter and the receiver to be a disadvantage of using laser to deliver power.
 So, devices that are hidden (such as smartphone in your pocket or medical implant) cannot be charged using this technology.
 However, some see line of sight as an advantage because when line of sight is not used, there is potential for greater leakage of undesired energy into the environment, and there is full control over where the energy is going.

 Companies that integrate Wi-Charge usually embed a rechargeable battery or super-capacitor in their products.
 This allows to both overcome periods where new charge is not received, as well as to deliver momentary larger bursts of energy than the average charging rate.

 Wi-Charge does claim that using infrared light for long-range wireless power has advantages over using radio frequency or ultrasound because of two main reasons: